dhanushvaddi/three-tier-devops/README.md

 # 🚀 Three-Tier DevOps Project

-This repository demonstrates a **production-style Three-Tier Architecture** implemented using **Docker, Kubernetes, CI/CD, and Monitoring** with only **free and open-source tools**.
+This repository demonstrates a **production-style Three-Tier Architecture** implemented using **Docker, Kubernetes, CI/CD, and Monitoring** with **free and open-source tools**.

 This project is designed for **hands-on DevOps learning**, real-world